Conformal invariance and the Lundgren-Monin-Novikov equations for vorticity fields in 2D turbulence: Refuting a recent claim: Summary of the key results obtained in

-matching the result given in \cite{Grebenev17} by Eqs.$\,$[27-30], up to the minor misprint\footnote[2]{If claimed not to be a misprint, then it is definitely a mistake in \cite{Grebenev17} to denote the dependencies of the infinitesimals in Eqs.$\,$[27-30] with $\vy$ instead of $(\vx,\omega)$.
-The reason is that if the $J^i$ are formally identified as functions of $\vy$, then equation $\mathsf{E}_1$ \eqref{180131:0807} has to be augmented by the 9 constraints $J^i_k=0$, for $k=4,5,6$, to indicate and to provide the relevant information that all $J^i$ are 1-point and not 2-point functions.} in the dependencies of the infinitesimals (instead of $\vy$ only $\vx,\omega$) and the missing constraint $\xi^3_0=0$ in Eq.$\,$[30].

-Based on this result \eqref{180201:0924}-\eqref{180201:0930} for $\mathsf{E}_1$, the second step in \cite{Grebenev17} includes the equations $\mathsf{E}_2$ \eqref{180201:1004} and $\mathsf{E}_3$ \eqref{180201:1005} into the symmetry analysis, however, not generally, but rather with~the following specifically chosen ansatz for the infinitesimals (Eqs.$\,$[A.35-A.38])\footnote[3]{Note that the infinitesimal for the time variable $\xi^0$ in \cite{Grebenev17} has been ultimately put to zero, not during the symmetry analysis itself, which was explicitly performed in Appendix A, but later when discussing the result in Section~3 on p.$\,$8; see Eq.$\,$[33].
-Hence, for convenience, $\xi^0$ is considered herein throughout as zero.}
+Based on this result \eqref{180201:0924}-\eqref{180201:0930} for $\mathsf{E}_1$, the second step in \cite{Grebenev17} includes the equations $\mathsf{E}_2$ \eqref{180201:1004} and $\mathsf{E}_3$ \eqref{180201:1005} into the symmetry analysis, however, not generally, but rather with~the following specifically chosen ansatz for the infinitesimals (Eqs.$\,$[A.35-A.38])\footnote{Note that the infinitesimal for the time variable $\xi^0$ in \cite{Grebenev17} has been ultimately put to zero, [4] not during the symmetry analysis itself, which therein was explicitly performed in Appx.$\,$A, but later when discussing the result in Sec.$\,$3 on p.$\,$8; see Eq.$\,$[33].
+Thus, for convenience, $\xi^0$ is considered herein throughout~as~zero.}

 along with the constraints (Eq.$\,$[A.40] leading to [A.41])